hamuda8/TwOP-Architecture/README.md

    - Backend focuses on data handling and business logic.
    - Supports REST or GraphQL (optional).
    - Supports the dotenv library, where the .env file should always be stored in the /private directory.
+   - Supports PWAs, in which the service-workers and manifest can live in the root of the /public directory.

 ---